permaweb/ao/CONTRIBUTING.md

 The `ao` repo uses `npm` and `node` to install and execute top level, repo-wide, tooling.
 So first, you should run `npm i` at the root to install those dependencies.
 This will set up git hooks that will help ensure you're following some of the guidelines outlined in this document:

 - All JavaScript projects in the repo follow [`standard` style](https://standardjs.com/)
-- All Commit Messages follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+- All Commit Messages follow our [Conventional Commits Config](https://www.conventionalcommits.org/en/v1.0.0/)
 - All Markdown files should contain a Table of Contents

 Once you've install the top level tooling, each of these conventions are enforced, via git a commit hook, automatically.